I. Purpose and Scope

-Researchers – If a public user is doing scholarly research, they may apply for a Researcher Pass.
-Researcher passes will be granted for temporary access only, and are specifically created for use of unique resources owned by Northeastern Library.
-Applications must be submitted a week in advance of the planned visit, and will be reviewed by the Head of Information Delivery and Access Services or appointed designee.
-Library staff review applications within 3 business days to determine whether the research need fits the above criteria, and will notify applicants once their applications are accepted or rejected.
+4. Researchers–If a public user is doing scholarly research, they may apply for a Researcher Pass.
+Researcher passes will be granted for temporary access only and are specifically created for use of unique resources owned by Northeastern University Library.
+Applications must be submitted a week in advance of the planned visit and will be reviewed by the Head of Information Delivery and Access Services or an appointed designee.
+Library staff review applications within 3 business days to determine whether the research need fits the above criteria and will notify applicants once their applications reviewed.
 This notification will detail the privileges and dates covered.
 Researcher passes will also be granted to users with letters of introduction from their home institution or public library.
-These letters should indicate the research need that Northeastern University Library can fill.
+These letters should indicate the research needs that Northeastern University Library can fill.
 Researcher passes may be extended by the Head of Information Delivery and Access Services as needed.
 Like all library patrons, researchers must show a valid photo ID, along with the Researcher pass, to sign in and enter the library.

-Archives Researchers – Researchers wishing to use the Northeastern University Archives and Special Collections are welcome during the Archives’ open hours.
-Researchers should contact Archives in advance if possible, both to ensure materials can be made available and to provide access to the building.
+5. Archives Researchers and visitors–Researchers and community members wishing to use the Northeastern University Archives and Special Collections are welcome during the Archives’ open hours.
+Researchers should contact Archives in advance, if possible, both to ensure materials can be made available and to provide access to the building.
 Like all library patrons, researchers must show a valid photo ID to sign in and enter the library.
 Access is granted for Archives and Special Collections only, and materials are subject to all restrictions placed by the University or the donor.

-Guest passes are also issued for library programs and events, such as the Meet the Author talks.
+Guest passes are also issued for library programs and events.

-Students from the Community – If a teacher from a local secondary school wants to bring their class to the library for a research assignment, they must schedule it ahead of time with the Associate Dean, Experiential Learning & Academic Engagement.
+7. Students from the Community–If a teacher from a local secondary school wants to bring their class to the library for a research assignment, they must schedule it ahead of time with the Associate Dean, Experiential Learning & Academic Engagement.